For U.S. veterans, pipeline protest promises to galvanize activism

 Law enforcement tactics, particularly the use of water cannons, against the protesters had been considered extreme by some.
 Veterans said in interviews they felt galvanized to act as a human shield, providing a respite for those who had been at the protest camp for months.

-The pipeline owned by Texas-based Energy Transfer Partners LP (ETP.N), is routed adjacent to the Standing Rock Sioux's reservation.
+The pipeline owned by Texas-based Energy Transfer Partners LP, is routed adjacent to the Standing Rock Sioux's reservation.
 Protesters have said the $3.8 billion project could contaminate the water supply and damage sacred tribal lands.

 The veterans at Standing Rock were led by former Marine Michael Wood Jr and Army veteran Wes Clark Jr, son of retired U.S. general Wesley Clark, former commander of NATO.
 The group raised $1.1 million through online crowdfunding to help transport, house and feed veterans at the camp.